tud-phi/sr-brain-control/README.md

 model is suitable for representing the shape of HSA rods.
  - The [`HSA-PyElastica`](https://github.com/tud-phi/HSA-PyElastica) repository contains a plugin for PyElastica for the simulation of HSA robots.
-- The [scripts](https://github.com/tud-phi/sr-brain-control/tree/main/scripts) contains .xml files for OpenVibe used for training and real time implementation of Algorithms for EEG and along with code for the tcp connection, experimental analysis.